Aircall Review: Pros, Cons, Features, and Pricing Explained

 Aircall integrates with Salesforce, HubSpot, Zendesk, Intercom, Slack, Microsoft Teams, Shopify, Pipedrive, Freshdesk, and Zoho CRM, among others.

-Aircall also offers an open API and connects with third-party integration tools for custom workflows.
+Aircall also offers an API and connects with third-party integration tools for custom workflows.

 Aircall Specs